hult/acts_as_having_string_id/README.md

 Exposing sequential integer IDs has several drawbacks:

 * Javascript has a 53-bit limit for integers (see https://dev.twitter.com/overview/api/twitter-ids-json-and-snowflake), which is a problem if you have large IDs
-* Perhaps you don't want objects to be easily enumerable, even if they're public (if you know about http://example.com/documents/104, it's way to easy to find document 105)
+* Perhaps you don't want objects to be easily enumerable, even if they're public (if you know about http://example.com/documents/104, it's way too easy to find document 105)
 * Sequential IDs make it easy to know how much usage your product gets (if my newly created user is http://example.com/users/1337, your product probably has 1,337 users)

 Rails makes heavy use of sequential integer IDs internally, but there's no need of exposing them. `ActsAsHavingStringId` provides an alternative string representation of your IDs.
 This representation is